Donald Campbell: Death

 Campbell's words on his first run were, via radio intercom:

 Instead of refuelling and waiting for the wash of this run to subside, Campbell decided to make the return run immediately.
 This was not an unprecedented diversion from normal practice, as Campbell had used the advantage presented; i.e., no encroachment of water disturbances on the measured kilometre by the quick turnaround in many previous runs.
 The second run was even faster once severe tramping subsided on the run-up from Peel Island (caused by the water-brake disturbance).
 Once smooth water was reached some 700 m or so from the start of the kilometre, K7 demonstrated cycles of ground effect hovering before accelerating hard at 0.63 g to a peak speed of 328 mph some 200 metres or so from the southern marker buoy.
 Bluebird was now experiencing bouncing episodes of the starboard sponson with increasing ferocity.

 At the peak speed, the most intense and long-lasting bounce precipitated a severe decelerating episode — 328 mph to 296 mph, -1.86g — as K7 dropped back onto the water.
 Engine flame-out then occurred and, shorn of thrust nose-down momentum, K7 experienced a gliding episode in strong ground effect with increasing angle-of-attack, before completely leaving the water at her static stability pitch-up limit of 5.2°.
 Bluebird then executed an almost complete backflip (~ 320° and slightly off-axis) before plunging into the water (port sponson marginally in advance of the starboard), approximately 230 metres from the end of the measured kilometre.
 The boat then cartwheeled across the water before coming to rest.
-The impact broke K7 forward of the air intakes (where Campbell was sitting) and the main hull sank shortly afterwards.
+The impact killed Campbell instantly and broke K7 forward of the air intakes (where Campbell was sitting), and the main hull sank shortly afterwards.

 Mr Whoppit, Campbell's teddy bear mascot, was found among the floating debris and the pilot's helmet was recovered.
 Royal Navy divers made efforts to find and recover the body but, although the wreck of K7 was found, they called off the search, after two weeks, without locating his body.
 Campbell's body was finally located in 2001.

 Campbell's last words, during a 31-second transmission, on his final run were, via radio intercom:

 The cause of the crash has been variously attributed to several possible causes (or a combination of these causes):